I took my first mindfulness class a few years ago. Truth be told, I knew nothing about mindfulness when I signed up.

 After the 6-week course was over, still fuzzy on what mindfulness was, the only thing I knew for certain was that something had shifted in me.
 I couldn’t formulate a clear explanation to anyone else who asked (in fact my brother had to look it up online because he thought I was part of some new cult!) but I did begin to realize that I had lived almost my whole life completely unaware.
 I knew that I had numerous moments of asking myself, “How did I get here?
 I don’t remember making the conscious choice that got me here!”

-And I soon learned that once you begin to be aware, intentional and conscious, you can’t go back.
+And I soon learned that once you begin to be aware, intentional, and conscious, you can’t go back.
+It’s the good news and bad news of practicing awareness!

 I still naively believed that I wasn’t one of “those” that meditated.
 (Wow, I was really judgmental and uninformed!)
 However, I wanted to learn how to slow down, be aware of my breath and my surroundings, and take time to observe and let go whatever was arising in the moment.
 I had always been a worrier – thanks mom! – and always experienced anxiety and sleeplessness.
 I knew that mindfulness could help with those negative habits and patterns and I was ready to let them go.